satansdeer/satansdeer.github.com/content/legacy-posts/gradient-coin-tutorial/index.md

 ### ERC721 Interface

-So basically ERC721 describes ownership and requires following functions to be implemented:
+So ERC721 describes ownership and requires following functions to be implemented:

 * _totalSupply()_ - Total amount of emitted tokens.
 * _balanceOf( _owner )_ - Amount of tokens in specific `_owner`'s wallet.